tjukes/fruit-picker/planning_notes/user_stories.md

 Given that I've made an order
-When I make a new order with the same phone number Then add the new items to my existing order
+When I make a new order with the same phone number Then alter my existing order

 #### Admin functionality